LaureneEpp/react-demos/001-blog-react-demo/README.md

 BLOG WEBSITE

-This react is a simple web app built using React and the Vite framework.
+This react project is a simple web app built using React and the Vite framework.
 It's main purpose was to put in practice my knowledge of React.
 Credit goes to GeekProbin(https://www.youtube.com/watch?v=kfLbYGDV3Dg) for the tutorial and inspiration.

 Features
 Blog Posts: Users can browse through a collection of blog posts on different subjects.